Radiative forcing: Recent growth trends

+The IPCC summarized the current scientific consensus about radiative forcing changes as follows: "Human-caused radiative forcing of 2.72 [1.96 to 3.48] W/m2 in 2019 relative to 1750 has warmed the climate system.
+This warming is mainly due to increased GHG concentrations, partly reduced by cooling due to increased aerosol concentrations".

 Radiative forcing can be a useful way to compare the growing warming influence of different anthropogenic greenhouse gases over time.

-The table and figures below (derived by researchers at NOAA from atmospheric radiative transfer models) show changes since year 1979 in the radiative forcing of the long-lived and well-mixed greenhouse gases that have been increasing in earth's atmosphere since the industrial revolution.
+The radiative forcing of long-lived and well-mixed greenhouse gases have been increasing in earth's atmosphere since the industrial revolution.
 The table includes the direct forcing contributions from carbon dioxide (CO_{2}), methane (CH_{4}), nitrous oxide (N_{2}O); chlorofluorocarbons (CFCs) 12 and 11; and fifteen other halogenated gases.
 These data do not include the significant forcing contributions from shorter-lived and less-well-mixed gases or aerosols; including those indirect forcings from the decay of methane and some halogens.
-They also do not account for changes in land or solar activity.
+They also do not account for changes in land use or solar activity.

 These data show that CO_{2} dominates the total forcing, with methane and chlorofluorocarbons (CFC) becoming relatively smaller contributors to the total forcing over time.
 The five major greenhouse gases account for about 96% of the direct radiative forcing by long-lived greenhouse gas increases since 1750.
 The remaining 4% is contributed by the 15 minor halogenated gases.